neh-codes/birthday-palindrome/README.md

-# birthday-palidrome
+# Birthday-palidrome
- An application which takes DOb of user as input, checks if the DOB forms palindrome in any possible formats from ddmmyy, mmddyy, yymmdd, ddmmyyyy, mmddyyyy, yyyymmdd.
-It also lets the user know by how many days he/she missed the Palindrome Birth Date.
+ App developed using Vanilla JS to check if our Birthday is palindrome.
 Tech Stack : HTML, CSS and JS